Alexander MacDonnell, 3rd Earl of Antrim

-Alexander MacDonnell, 3rd Earl of Antrim PC (Ire) (1615–1699) was a Catholic peer and military commander in Ireland.
+Alexander MacDonnell, 3rd Earl of Antrim PC (Ire) (1615 – June 1699) was a Catholic peer and military commander in Ireland.
 He fought together with his brother Randal on the losing side in the Irish Confederate Wars (1641–1653); and then, having succeeded his brother as the 3rd Earl of Antrim in 1683, fought in the Williamite War (1688–1691), on the losing side again.
 Twice he forfeited his lands and twice he regained them.

 However, he may be known best for having been shut out of Derry by the apprentice boys in an episode preceding the Siege of Derry.

 Birth and origins

 Alexander was born in 1615, probably at Dunluce Castle, his parents' habitual residence.
 He was the second son of Randal MacDonnell and his wife, Alice O'Neill.
 His father, Lord of the Route and Constable of Dunluce Castle, had been knighted by Lord Deputy Mountjoy in 1602.
 His father would be created Viscount of Antrim in 1617 and advanced to Earl in 1620.
 His father's family, the MacDonnell of Antrim, were the Irish branch of the Scottish Clan Donald.
 The MacDonnels descended from the twelfth-century Scottish warlord Somerled and from Alexander MacDonald, 5th of Dunnyveg, a Scottish-Irish magnate, who was driven out of Scotland by James IV and fled to Ulster where the family was already established through marriages and owned much land in the north-eastern corner of Ireland facing Scotland across the North Channel.
 His Scottish lands were taken over by the rival Clan Campbell, although the MacDonalds continued to live there and looked towards the MacDonnell family for leadership.
 Recovering his Scottish lands remained an objective that his father pursued all his life without ever making any progress toward it.

 Alexander's mother was described as "of good cheerful aspect, freckled, not tall but strong, well set, and acquainted with the English tongue."
 She was born in 1583 as the daughter of Hugh O'Neill, Earl of Tyrone, and his second wife, Siobhan (i.e. Johanna) O'Donnell.
 She was thus a member of the O'Neill dynasty, an ancient Gaelic family, the leaders of which were once kings and ruled all of Ulster.
 However, her father had left Ireland in the Flight of the Earls in 1607 and was then attainted by the Irish Parliament, losing his title and lands.

 Alexander's parents were both Catholic.
 They had married in 1604 before the Flight of the Earls.
 He was one of eight siblings. who are listed in his father's article.